pengruijun/react-redux-typescript/README.md

 npm install --save react-router-dom

-For async action feature, we will use Redux-Thunk middleware
+For async action feature, we will use Redux-Thunk middleware.
+Instead of returning action object from action creator, return a function, which can do anything inside.

+we also evaluate Promise vs async/await.
+Fetch vs juqery ajax/axios.

+Example: we will use "axios" to request Adelaide current weather from "OpenWeatherMap" API.

 A explaination of JSX in React.